-As stated by Section 39 of the partnership Act 1932, the dissolution of partnership between all the partners of a firm is known as the dissolution of the firm.
-That means the Act recognises the difference within the breaking of relationship between all the partners of a firm and between a number of the partners, and it’s the breaking or discontinuance of relationship between all the partners which is termed because of the dissolution of the partnership firm.
-This brings an end to the existence of the firm, and no business is transacted after dissolution except the activities connected to closing of the firm because the affairs of the firm are to be aroused by selling the firm’s assets and paying its liabilities and discharging the claims of the partners.
+As stated by Section 39 of the Partnership Act 1932, the dissolution of a partnership between all the partners of a firm is known as the dissolution of the firm.
+That means the Act recognizes the difference within the breaking of relationship between all the partners of a firm and between a number of the partners, and it’s the breaking or discontinuance of relationship between all the partners which is termed because of the dissolution of the partnership firm.
+This brings an end to the existence of the firm, and no business is transacted after dissolution except the activities connected to the closing of the firm because the affairs of the firm are to be aroused by selling the firm’s assets and paying its liabilities and discharging the claims of the partners.

 Dissolution of Partnership

-As stated earlier dissolution of partnership changes the prevailing relationship between partners but the firm may continue its business as before.
-The dissolution of partnership may happen in any of the subsequent ways:
+As stated earlier dissolution of a partnership changes the prevailing relationship between partners but the firm may continue its business as before.
+The dissolution of the partnership may happen in any of the subsequent ways: